Choosing an Orchid Plant – Orchid Bliss

 Now for the Orchids

-When choosing an orchid, it is a good idea to know how to distinguish a healthy orchid from an unhealthy orchid.
+When choosing an orchid, it is a good idea to know how to distinguish a healthy orchid from an unhealthy one.
 To get the most bang for your buck, pick the orchid with the most enduring blooming power rather than the one whose blooms are on their way out.

-Flowers and Spikes
+Flowers and Spikes/Stems

 To help you further, start by downloading my free cheat sheet to see where to cut the orchid flower spike after blooms have faded to trigger re-blooming.
-Click here, for the cheat sheet.
+Click here for the cheat sheet.
 It’ll be super helpful.

 Roots